realm/realm-dart/README.md

 We want to hear from you!
 Tell us about your experience using the Realm SDKs in our [short survey](http://bit.ly/3hRO5U2).

-# Developer Preview
+# Alpha

-**This project is in Developer Preview stage, All API's might change without warning and no guarantees are given about stability.
+**This project is in an Alpha stage, All API's might change without warning and no guarantees are given about stability.
 Do not use it in production.**

 ## Getting Started